A Chance to Dance

 Ages 12+.
 Faster pace of instruction and emphasis on students creating movement.

-Tiny Ballet, Hip Hop, Tumble
+Tiny Ballet, Hip Hop, Tumble (all separate classes)

 Ages 1-4.
 In this class, children work on important skills such as listening, muscle control, body isolations, balance, and spacial awareness— though it is masked as play!
 This class prepares the younger dancer for later dance technique classes by incorporating vocabulary and similar movements learned in ballet, jazz, tumble and hip hop classes.